top of page

 Therapy is an essential tool for individuals who struggle with mental health issues, including anxiety, depression, and stress.
 While traditional therapy can be useful, the addition of animal-assisted counselling therapy is gaining popularity due to its unique benefits.
 Animal-assisted therapy is an alternative approach that involves animals in the therapeutic process to enhance it.

 There are different techniques used to incorporate animal-assisted therapy into counselling sessions.
 One is the use of companion animals like dogs, cats, and rabbits.
-These animals offer affection and companionship, which can help patients open up more to their therapists.
+These animals offer affection and companionship, which can help clients open up more to their therapists.

 Thirdly, animal-assisted therapy can enhance the quality of life of individuals with chronic illnesses.
-It helps reduce pain, fatigue, and anxiety levels, providing a positive influence on the psychological and physiological health of the patient.
+It helps reduce pain, fatigue, and anxiety levels, providing a positive influence on the psychological and physiological health of the client.

 bottom of page